Beaune Bourgogne-franche-comte, France Travel Guide

 Incorporate trips to the Parc de la Bouzaize (with boat hire and playground), easy bike rides on flat paths.

-Emphasize the structural details of the Hospices de Beaune, the Romanesque elements of Notre-Dame.
+Focus on the design features of the Hospices de Beaune, the Romanesque elements of Notre-Dame.

 Explore the tranquil Abbaye de Cîteaux.
 Pass time in quiet vineyard walks, being grateful for the peaceful landscape.